 Volunteering for the Hawaii International Film Festival (HIFF) promises to be an exciting and memorable experience.
 As one of the largest film festivals in the world, HIFF brings together the film industry, local filmmakers, international stars, first-time actors, and film enthusiasts from all walks of life for our cinema and educational programming.

-The 35th Annual Hawaii International Film Festival presented by Halekulani takes place March 31st – April 9th, 2017.
+The Hawaii International Film Festival Spring Showcase presented by Halekulani takes place March 31st – April 9th, 2017.
 This annual event continues to highlight a great selection of films from around the world.
-Volunteers are most needed for program guide distribution and theater operations during this festival.
+Volunteers are most needed for program guide distribution, theater operations, guest services and special events during this festival.

 We look forward to having you as part of the HIFF Team!

 There will be two Volunteer Orientation dates for HIFF Spring Showcase 2017:

 Thursday, March 23rd, 2017 | 6:00PM – 7:00PM

 Saturday, March 25th, 2017 | 10:00AM – 11:00AM

 Orientation will be held at the HIFF Office: 680 Iwilei Road, Suite 100, Honolulu, HI 96817.
 Advance registration for volunteer orientation on Shiftboard is recommended but not required.

 Please register online if you plan to participate in the Fall Festival.
 Please download, print and sign this waiver document and give it to the HIFF Volunteer Coordinator before beginning your first shift.